How to show MHRA you're meeting good clinical practice (GCP) standards and what to expect from an inspection.

 Grading of inspections findings

-Deficiencies found during inspections are graded at 3 levels.
+Deficiencies found during inspections are graded at 3 levels - critical, major and other.

 The inspection report